Haritha1612/FrequencyDictionary/README.md

 Application Description:

-To Create a console application to perform frequency dictionary for a given text file.
+To Create a console application to perform word count for a given text file.

 Application Overview: